 The Wesemann lab studies the process of primary immunoglobulin repertoire diversification and how environmental factors, such as commensal microbes and diet, may influence the structure and depth of this diversity.
 The lab is particularly interested in how exposures early in life may shape this process.

 Brigham and Women’s Hospital is located in the Longwood Medical Area, home to a thriving academic community with Harvard Medical School, Boston Children’s Hospital, the Channing Division of Network Medicine, and the T. H. Chan Harvard School of Public Health.
 Surrounded by the communities of the South End, Jamaica Plain, and Brookline, the area offers many safe and green places for young people to live in close proximity to work.
 While the greater Boston and Cambridge area is known for biotechnology and healthcare, Boston boasts many other cultural attractions.
-The Internal Medicine Residency Program has more information about Boston’s neighborhoods, cultural and historic attractions, sports teams, and things to do.
 Here are a few helpful links to the great City of Boston: